tud-hri/joan/docs/firststeps-joan-run.md

 - To start CARLA, open the CarlaUE4, and open your map in CarlaUE4.

 !!!
 Note
-    If you get a prompt by Unreal that says `Carla was build with a different engine version, would you like to make a copy`, please do not do this.
+    If you get a prompt by Unreal that says `Carla was built with a different engine version, would you like to make a copy`, please do not do this.
 But check whether you have Unreal Engine
-    4.24 as your active version, or open up the `epic games launcher` and in the right top select your engine version (4.24), launch this editor and launch your CarlaEU4 project from there.
+    4.24 as your active version, or open up the `epic games launcher` and in the top-right corner select your engine version (4.24), launch this editor and launch your CarlaEU4 project from there.

 - Hit the big play button in CarlaUE4

 ### 2. Add an input device
-Open up the `hardware manager` and click the `add hardware button` select your input, put in the appropriate settings and save.
-(For more details please go to [using the hardware manager](modules-hardwaremanager.md#using_hw_manager).
+Open up the `hardware manager` and click the `add hardware button` select your input, put in the appropriate settings, and save.
+(For more details, please go to [using the hardware manager](modules-hardwaremanager.md#using_hw_manager).

 In the example below we use a Keyboard.